KhavenTech/Rez/VMK_Rez.md

 ### SENIOR CONSULTANT, Bacardi                                               2007 – 2007
 _The largest privately held, family-owned spirits company in the world._
-* Developed on a new Need-to-bill Application for unbilled sales analysis
+* Developed a new Need-to-bill Application for unbilled sales analysis
 * Designed scripts for extraction and loading key competitive brand data
 * Designed and Developed the Puerto Rico Finance Application for profitability analysis
 * Reduced the daily processing time by 45% and monthly processing by 63% by creating automation scripts